Skip to content

 Key Designs

-2. Direction-guided Edge Gated Convolution (DEGConv): Proceeds in three steps: (a) Rearrange: the feature map is partitioned into \(N\) non-overlapping local views \(F_i^j \in \mathbb{R}^{C_i \times h_i \times w_i}\), each processed independently; (b) Direction embedding generation: for each view, channels are averaged → Sobel operators compute horizontal/vertical gradients → \(\theta = \arctan(d_y/d_x)\) yields directional angles → cells and bins are divided to construct directional histograms → a directional embedding vector \(\epsilon \in \mathbb{R}^{C_i}\) is obtained via Conv + ReLU + AvgPool; (c) Gated edge convolution: \(g = \sigma_2(\text{EdgeConv}(F_i^j + \epsilon))\), \({F_i^j}' = g \odot \text{EdgeConv}(F_i^j)\).
-EdgeConv uses \(1 \times k\) and \(k \times 1\) strip convolutions to extract horizontal and vertical features respectively, followed by concatenation and depthwise convolution.
-Crack orientation is explicitly modeled through directional priors.
+Cracks are slender structures with explicit orientations, which isotropic convolutions fail to perceive.
+DEGConv injects direction priors in three steps: (a) Rearrange—Split feature maps into \(N\) non-overlapping local views \(F_i^j \in \mathbb{R}^{C_i \times h_i \times w_i}\) for independent processing; (b) Direction Embedding Generation—Calculate horizontal/vertical gradients using Sobel operators, obtain arc direction \(\theta = \arctan(d_y/d_x)\), construct direction histograms by cell and bin, and compress into a direction embedding vector \(\epsilon \in \mathbb{R}^{C_i}\) via Conv + ReLU + AvgPool; (c) Gated Edge Convolution\(g = \sigma_2(\text{EdgeConv}(F_i^j + \epsilon))\), \({F_i^j}' = g \odot \text{EdgeConv}(F_i^j)\), where EdgeConv uses \(1 \times k\) and \(k \times 1\) strip convolutions followed by concatenation and depthwise convolution.

 Loss & Training

-• BCE + Dice Loss with ratio 1:5
+• BCE + Dice Loss, ratio 1:5.

-• Single NVIDIA A100 GPU, 50 epochs, batch size = 1
+• Single NVIDIA A100, 50 epochs, batch size=1.

-• AdamW optimizer, initial lr = 5e-4
+• AdamW optimizer, initial lr=5e-4.

-• Input size: 512×512
+• Input size 512×512.

-• Key hyperparameters: \(\gamma=0.5\), cell size = (8, 8), number of bins \(n=180\) (36 for Crack500, due to smoother crack curvature and larger crack width)
+• Hyperparameters: \(\gamma=0.5\), cell size=(8,8), bin number \(n=180\) (36 for Crack500 due to smoother curvature and larger width).

 Key Experimental Results